 Best Things to Do in Montauk New York

-Montauk New York is the most eastern tip of Long Island and it’s commonly referred to as “The End”.
+Montauk New York is the furthest eastern tip of Long Island and it’s commonly referred to as “The End”.
 There are endless things to do when visiting Montauk.
 It truly doesn’t feel like anywhere else in New York.
-It’s a little slice of paradise that is a Long Island locals gem.
+It’s a little slice of paradise that is a Long Island local gem.
 Back in the day, it was a small surfer town with not much but stunning coastlines and great surf.
 It still has the aforementioned but has gained much popularity over the past 20 years.
 Montauk now has multiple hotels, chic eateries, shops, and bustling nightlife.

-Nevertheless, it still possesses that same small-town charm!
+Nevertheless, it still possesses that same bohemian and small-town charm!
 I grew up visiting Montauk and in this locals guide, I’ll share the best things to do in Montauk New York, where to stay, places to eat, and so much more!

 When to Visit Montauk?

 The high season is from June-September (more specifically Memorial Day weekend to Labor Day weekend).
 Off-season comes with better prices and fewer crowds.
 I personally love visiting Montauk in October because you can still catch a good sunny day but enjoy the crisp fall air.
+Along with that most hotels close up shop towards the end of November.
+So keep that in mind when booking your travel.

 Best Things to Do in Montauk